clark-dc22/Programming-Assignment-4/README.md

 a. **Filename: Instru**
    - Columns: `["Name", "GEAS", "Electronics >70"]`
    - Conditions: Track is constant as **Instrumentation**, Hometown is constant as **Luzon**
+   - Code that will locate students from Luzon and their track is Instrumentation and has a score greater than 70 in Electronics.
    - Code:
 <img width="994" height="61" alt="Screenshot 2025-09-22 at 12 31 22 PM" src="https://github.com/user-attachments/assets/5f53d9d2-629d-4134-976f-656902b2ff53" />